-It’s an international style that first appeared in the 1820s and really flourished in America during the 1830s and '40s.
-At the time, America was looking to ancient Greece for inspiration.
-Not just in its architecture, but in its philosophy, the arts and science, as well.
-Think about it -- this was the beginning of the American democracy.
-Independence from British rule had been fought for and won.
-The country was expanding in population and land.
-And Greece was in the midst of its own revolution.
+An architectural style that first appeared in the 1820s and really flourished in America during the 1830s through the Civil War, Greek Revival architecture was popular both for private and public buildings, such as banks, libraries, churches and courthouses.
+At the time, America was looking to ancient Greece for inspiration; not just in its architecture but in its philosophy, arts and democracy, as well.
+This period was early in the establishment of American democracy.
+Independence from British rule had been fought for and won and the new country was rapidly expanding in both population and land.

 - Tall columns and pediments.
-The ancient Greek temple model, with its row of tall columns and pediments, includes two of the most obvious characteristics of this style of historic home design.
+The ancient Greek temple model, with its row of tall columns topped by a pediment, includes two of the most obvious characteristics of this style of historic home design.

 - Horizontal transom.
 It sits over the front door, instead of a fanlight like the earlier Federal period homes.

 - Moldings.
 Bold but simple moldings, throughout the interior and exterior of the house, also exemplify the look of high-style Greek Revival.